DataDog/documentation/content/en/infrastructure/livecontainers.md

 ### Add custom tags to resources

-It is possible to add custom tags to Kubernetes resources to ease filtering inside the Kubernetes resource view.
+You can add custom tags to Kubernetes resources to ease filtering inside the Kubernetes resource view.

 Additional tags are added through the `DD_ORCHESTRATOR_EXPLORER_EXTRA_TAGS` environment variable.